pinkpong111/network-architecture-theory/README.md

 The agent cannot distinguish between these two at this resolution.
 ```

 This distinction matters because **residual vectors discarded at a lower layer may be classifiable at a higher layer** with greater resolution.
 This is one of the structural reasons escalation exists: when performance degrades at a lower layer, it may be because meaningful signal is being lost in the noise floor.
+(When these residual vectors contain meaningful signal, they become structural blind spots — see Section 4.4.)

 **Why noise is never fully eliminated**